-- · inability to find potential buyers on favorable terms; - · failure to effectively transfer liabilities, contracts, facilities and employees to buyers; - · requirements that we retain or indemnify buyers against certain liabilities and obligations; - the possibility that we will become subject to third-party claims arising out of such divestiture; - challenges in identifying and separating the intellectual property, systems and data to be divested from the intellectual property, systems and data that we wish to retain; - inability to reduce fixed costs previously associated with the divested assets or business; - · challenges in collecting the proceeds from any divestiture; - · disruption of our ongoing business and distraction of management; - · loss of key employees who leave us as a result of a divestiture; and - if customers or partners of the divested business do not receive the same level of service from the new owners, our other businesses may be adversely affected, to the extent that these customers or partners also purchase other products offered by us or otherwise conduct business with our retained business.
+- · inability to find potential buyers on favorable terms; - failure to effectively transfer liabilities, contracts, facilities and employees to buyers; - · requirements that we retain or indemnify buyers against certain liabilities and obligations; - · the possibility that we will become subject to third-party claims arising out of such divestiture; - challenges in identifying and separating the intellectual property, systems and data to be divested from the intellectual property, systems and data that we wish to retain; - · inability to reduce fixed costs previously associated with the divested assets or business; - · challenges in collecting the proceeds from any divestiture; - · disruption of our ongoing business and distraction of management;

+- loss of key employees who leave us as a result of a divestiture; and - if customers or partners of the divested business do not receive the same level of service from the new owners, our other businesses may be adversely affected, to the extent that these customers or partners also purchase other products offered by us or otherwise conduct business with our retained business.

 In addition, any acquisition or divestiture that we announce may not be completed if closing conditions are not satisfied.
 Because acquisitions and divestitures are inherently risky, our transactions may not be successful and may, in some cases, harm our operating results or financial condition.
-In particular, if we are unable to successfully operate together with Credit Karma, Mailchimp or any other company that we acquire to achieve shared growth opportunities or combine reporting or other processes within the expected time frame or at all, there may be a material and adverse effect on the benefits that we expect to achieve as a result of the acquisition, and we could experience additional costs or loss of revenue.
-Moreover, adverse changes in market conditions and other factors, including those listed above, may cause an acquisition to be dilutive to Intuit's operating earnings per share for a period of time.
-Any dilution of our non-GAAP diluted earnings per share could cause the price of shares of Intuit Common Stock to decline or grow at a reduced rate.
+In particular, if we are unable to successfully operate together with any company that we acquire to achieve shared growth opportunities or combine reporting or other processes within the expected time frame or at all, there may be a material and adverse effect on the benefits that we expect to achieve as a result of the acquisition, and we could experience additional costs or loss of revenue.
+Moreover, adverse changes in market conditions and other factors, including those listed above, may cause an acquisition to be dilutive to Intuit's operating earnings per share could cause the price of shares of Intuit Common Stock to decline or grow at a reduced rate.